stashed/docs/docs/addons/etcd/tls/index.md

 #### Verify Restored Data

-Now, let's exec into the `etcd-tls-0` database pod and verify whether data actual data has been restored or not,
+Now, let's exec into the `etcd-tls-0` database pod and verify whether the actual data has been restored or not,

 ```bash
 ❯ kubectl exec -it -n demo etcd-tls-0 -- /bin/sh